 A common question I get asked is “what treats can I give to my chickens?”
 There are of course no end of tasty greens that you can give to your girls that they will enjoy.
 Even a bucket load of weeds from the garden are a treat as they will scratch their way through them, sifting out the best bits, however if you would like to provide some really tasty treats that will help to tame your chickens to come to you when you want then insects or mealworms are popular (although technically, not allowed see my page on animal by-product regulations).

-The dried insects that you buy online are Gamma Irradiated & ozone steralised so they are pathogen free and safe to use.
+The dried insects that you buy online are Gamma Irradiated & ozone sterilised so they are pathogen free.

 Insects for Chickens

 Small insects can be added to your chickens feed or they can be fed to them by hand.